Overview

 If you want to read about AbuseHQ Data Structure, we recommend reading this article: Understanding The AbuseHQ Data Structure.

-No problem; click the chat button in the bottom right-hand corner of the screen and send us your questions.
+Click the chat button at the bottom and send us your questions.
 Alternatively, you can email us at support@abusix.com

 also, follow our LinkedIn Channel for updates & subscribe to our YouTube Channel for the latest Abusix how-to-videos.